Henry

 sion.
 Thus, the category of teacher voice needs to be understood in

-terms of its collective political project as well as in relation to the ways it
+political project as well as in relation to the ways it

 functions to mediate student voices and everyday school life.